kadkerson/CS361Microservice2-fixes/README.md

 requesting data in pipeline:

 should contain two lines in a text document.
-First line should be the string request second line should be a request in the format of your database.
+Text document should be titled examplepipeline.txt or change constant in start of microservice program PIPELINE= First line should be the string request second line should be a request in the format of your database.
 Database should be in the form of one json object per line in a text document.
 For example, a database like the following:

 {"id": "001", "title": "Eragon", "author": "Christopher Paolini", "genre": "Fantasy", "year": 2002, "pages": 544}